Welcome to our home page! Here you will find the following:

 One of the first meeting places was the El Toro Marine Corps Officers Club.
-After a number of alternative sites including Mrs. Knotts, Villa Valencia and Country Harvest we have now spent about 1½ years at Holiday Inn where we look to stay for some time into the future.[top]
+After a number of alternative sites including Mrs. Knotts, Villa Valencia, Country Harvest and Holiday Inn we are now meeting at Marie Calendar's in Irvine look to stay there for some time into the future.[top]

 Following the lead of the Harbor and Orange County chapters we chose a geographical name for the Chapter.
 South Coast Plaza is a very large shopping mall in Costa Mesa.
 This name had come into common parlance to denote the Costa Mesa, Newport Beach and Irvine area from which most of our members come.

 And we have hosted two State Board of Managers meetings at the Wyndham Hotel in the South Coast Plaza area (November 1994 and April 2001).[top]

 We have grown from the initial charter group to our current size of about 75 members.
 This growth and retention of membership is a testimonial to the relevance of the Chapter in today's world.

 Our very active Color Guard continues to represent the Chapter to the public and to receive awards for its performance.
 A separate page on this web site details the unit's history and activities.